Herb schedule for menses

 Hip and butt growth

-Tea with hops requires: 1 sunflower seed, 1 fenugreek seed, and about 10 sesame seeds.
+When breast swelling occurs, minimal sunflower and sesame are needed in the right proportion, once.
+It's important that breast swelling occurs with the first tea, because this helps the body regulate hormones.
 Sunflower must be in a minimal amount, and sesame seed needs to be minimal.
 This is useful for making menses light and of short duration, and to maintain the cycle.
 At first this will cause breast swelling, but it may not all stay.
 Hip growth is expected to stay.

 This menses herb schedule for hip and butt growth is also the one of interest for hormone imbalances, including hirsutism.
 Keep track of body signs throughout.